shawngraham/tb-cuvisit/readme.md

 # Forum: Trade Empires of Rome

-_a game of Roman power, money, and treachery_
+_a game of power, money, and prestige set in Imperial Rome_

 **goal**
 - to generate enough money and prestige to reach the top of the social hierarchy of Rome.